bane8622/bane8622/README.md

 - 👋 Hi, I’m @bane8622
 - 👀 I’m not interested in coding at all
-- 🌱 I’m currently learning to properly shit in under 2 minutes
+- 🌱 I’m currently learning to properly shit in less than 30 secs
 - 💞️ I’m looking to collaborate on absolutely nothing
-- 📫 How to reach me ...

 <!---
 bane8622/bane8622 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.